 “The vision for the new Water Affiliates Group is to develop a strong network of like-minded water leaders to strategize and execute plans for research and applications developments that support best practices in forecast-informed water operations, and pioneer innovative solutions in water supply management that ultimately preserves public safety and saves money for ratepayers, ”said F. Martin (Marty) Ralph, director of the Center for Western Weather and Water Extremes at Scripps and a leading researcher studying atmospheric rivers.

-There are six founding partners of the Water Affiliates Group: Irvine Ranch Water District, Orange County Water District, San Bernardino Valley Municipal Water District, San Diego County Water Authority, San Francisco Public Utilities Commission, Sonoma Water, Turlock Irrigation District, and Yuba Water Agency, East Bay Municipal Utility District, Santa Clara Valley Water District and Fresno Metropolitan Flood Control District.
+There are 11 founding partners of the Water Affiliates Group: Irvine Ranch Water District, Orange County Water District, San Bernardino Valley Municipal Water District, San Diego County Water Authority, San Francisco Public Utilities Commission, Sonoma Water, Turlock Irrigation District, Yuba Water Agency, East Bay Municipal Utility District, Santa Clara Valley Water District and Fresno Metropolitan Flood Control District.
 Members of the Water Affiliates Group have the opportunity to share their perspectives with CW3E scientists and other water districts at the annual workshops and conferences that the Center convenes.

 CW3E has numerous tools and technologies that members of the Water Affiliates Group can use to augment water research and methods of implementation.
 These tools include research on water supply reliability, flood management, greenhouse gas mitigation, groundwater recharge, public safety, observations, forecasting, decision support, climate outlooks (months- to decades-long), and hazard assessment.